zzzprojects/learn-orm/tutorials/vb-net/while-end-loop.md

 In programming, developers often require a repeated execution of a sequence of operations.
 A loop is a basic programming construct that allows repeated execution of a fragment of source code.

-In a `While End Loop`, the code is repeated a fixed number of times or it repeats until a given condition is `true`.
+In a `While End Loop`, the code is repeated a fixed number of times, or it repeats until a given condition is `true`.

 Here is how a while end loop looks like: